CodingWithAnxiety/Roses-Hairs/README.md

 ## License
-This work by Lovebecile is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work by Lovebecile is licensed under a [Creative Commons Attribution 4.0 International License][LICENSE].

 You are free to modify, redistribute, or reuse any of the materials here; For whatever purpose, including commercial purposes; So long as the changes to specific materials are announced and credit is given where due.